 Study #1 – Participants needed who have been Using a Daily Asthma Maintenance Inhaler for the Past 3 Months

 Study #4 – Seeking Adolescents who Struggle to Control their Asthma Despite Daily Treatment

 Study #1 Have you been using a daily maintenance inhaler for the past 3 months?

 The Clinical Research Center is conducting a research study to evaluate the safety and efficacy of an investigational medication to treat asthma.
-The study consists of 9-10 visits over 16-18 weeks.
-You will use both an inhaler and nebulizer during the course of the study and the study medication will be added onto your current standard of care.
+The study consists of 8-10 visits over 16-18 weeks.
+You will stay on your current inhalers during the course of the study and the study medication will be added onto your current standard of care.

-- You must not have a history of life-threatening asthma or any other significant respiratory disease
+- You must not have a diagnosis any other significant respiratory disease

 - You must not be a current or former smoker with a pack year history more than 10